Finding a New Job: 10 Simple Tips for Success

 Taking all pros and cons into consideration is important, but if you are in the position where you can be more flexible over your employment status, it will present you with an increased number of career opportunities.

 If you aren’t sure where to begin with your job search, signing up to a recruitment agency is a good place to start.
-Here at Spencer Clarke Group, we work across fourteen disciplines including Accountancy & Finance, Education & SEND and Housing, Health & Social Care.
+Here at Spencer Clarke Group, we work across eleven disciplines including Accountancy & Finance, Education & SEND and Healthcare, Social Care & Nursing.

 By signing up to a recruitment agency, you are essentially allowing them to match-make you with the perfect job so that the hard work is taken off your hands.